 - Try to moderate your ‘stodge’ intake (see 3 above!)
 Save the comfort food for a well earned treat, but mostly try to eat healthily.
 Eating fresh fruit and veg every day will help boost your immune system so you can avoid the colds that plague us all.
 (I had a touch of Man Flu last year – makes mental note – try to eat more healthily this year…)

 - Go out during the day!
-Go for a walk – you could always borrow Harry (my dog).
-You’ll burn off calories, have some fun, and get some light that will help with your Serotonin levels.
+Go for a walk – you could always borrow Harry & Ernie (my dogs).
+You’ll burn off calories, have some fun, and get some daylight that will help with your Serotonin levels.
 Kick some leaves, make a snowman.
-And if you time it right, you can peep into some of the neighbours’ windows just before they close their curtains, and pat yourself on your back for having nicer Christmas decorations than they’ve got!
+Enjoy the colours and smells that only winter brings.